Pembe Gizem Özdil

 news

-Successfully defended my PhD!! 🎓 Here is my thesis, titled "An integrative computational modeling approach for Drosophila motor control."
+I defended my Ph.D. thesis, "An integrative computational modeling approach for Drosophila motor control." 🎓

-Our paper Centralized brain networks underlie body part coordination during grooming is available on BioRXiv!
+Our preprint is available on bioRxiv: Centralized brain networks underlie body part coordination during grooming.

-Our paper NeuroMechFly v2: simulating embodied sensorimotor control in adult Drosophila was published at Nature Methods!
+Our paper was published in Nature Methods: NeuroMechFly v2: simulating embodied sensorimotor control in adult Drosophila.

-Visited the Flatiron Institute in New York as a summer research intern!
+I visited the Flatiron Institute in New York as a summer research intern.

-Awarded a Google Ph.D.
-Fellowship!
+I received a Google Ph.D.
+Fellowship.
 See my interview with EPFL Research Office here.

-Presented at Beyond the Connectome and Simulated Bodies at Janelia Research Campus, the USA.
+I presented at Beyond the Connectome and Simulated Bodies at Janelia Research Campus (USA).

-Presented at Neuroscience 2022 in San Diego, the USA.
+I presented at Neuroscience 2022 in San Diego, USA.

-Our paper NeuroMechFly, a neuromechanical model of adult Drosophila melanogaster was published at Nature Methods!
+Our paper was published in Nature Methods: NeuroMechFly, a neuromechanical model of adult Drosophila melanogaster.

-Virtually presented at the symposium on Adaptive Motion of Animals and Machines and received an Honorable Mention!
+I gave a virtual talk at the symposium on Adaptive Motion of Animals and Machines and received an Honorable Mention.

 selected publications